 The Razer DeathStalker V2 Pro has excellent build quality.
 The bottom part of the chassis is made of plastic, and the top plate is made of solid aluminum.
 The board is quite stiff and only flexes slightly.
 The low-profile keycaps are about half the height of most normal keycaps and are made of ABS plastic.
 Razer claims these keycaps are tougher than normal ABS plastic keycaps and resistant to becoming shiny over time.
 The legends are shine-through, which means the backlighting shines through them, making them easier to read in the dark.
 Unfortunately, many of the keys wobble somewhat, especially some of the modifier keys, including the Tab, Ctrl, Alt, and FN buttons.
 That said, this isn't as noticeable on larger keys with stabilizers.
 There are five rubber pads under the board and rubber pads under the incline feet that do a decent job of keeping the board in place on desks or mousemats.

-The Razer DeathStalker V2 Pro has good ergonomics.
-It's comfortable to use, even without a wrist rest, due to its low-profile design.
+The Razer DeathStalker V2 Pro is fairly comfortable to use, even without a wrist rest, due to its low-profile design.
 It also has plastic feet on the underside which flip out to provide two incline settings.

-This keyboard has fantastic RGB backlighting.
-The white-only setting produces a good, pure white without any color mixing, and the key legends are shine-through, which means you can read them in darker environments.
+The white-only setting produces a good, pure white without any color mixing, and the key legends are shine-through, which means you can read the legends clearly in darker environments.

 The Razer DeathStalker V2 Pro has a simple braided USB-A to USB-C cable.
 Unfortunately, it retains some kinks from being packaged.